loic425/pole-position-on-the-grid/pages/06_grid_component.md

 First, we need to look at our Twig template definition.

-In Sylius, we have a Twig template tree / tree of blocks which we can customize.
+In Sylius, we have a Twig template tree of blocks which we can customize.

 We need to replace the default blocks to use our future grid component

-Main template : index template contains blocks
+The main template is the index template.

-Twig Hooks definition to add more blocks inside the index template
+Here is an overview of the Twig Hooks definition that configures more blocks inside the index template.

-BootstrapAdminUI configures these blocks by default
 By default, our grid is just a template which we can override with our new grid component

 Deïïïta table component

-TODO: CIRCLE THE GRID BLOCK !!!!!!!
 -->

 ---